project-march/ProjectMarch/doc/march_packages/march_hardware.rst

 Overview
 --------

-The march_hardware package a C++ package to interact with the physical |m4| exoskeleton.
+The march_hardware package is a C++ package to interact with the physical |m4| exoskeleton.
-Its goal is to provide an api for actuating the exoskeleton without understanding of the underlying hardware.
+Its goal is to provide an api for actuating the exoskeleton without knowledge of the underlying hardware.

 Class Structure
 ---------------